hirorohi03/sd-forge-spectrum-faithful/README.md

 </div>

-This is a Port of `SpectrumSDXLC` node from [ComfyUI Spectrum SDXL Node](https://github.com/ruwwww/ComfyUI-Spectrum-sdxl) to run as an extension for Stable Diffusion WebUI Forge/reForge (it does not work on A1111).
+This is a port of `SpectrumSDXLC` node from [ComfyUI Spectrum SDXL Node](https://github.com/ruwwww/ComfyUI-Spectrum-sdxl) to run as an extension for Stable Diffusion WebUI Forge/reForge (it does not work on A1111).

 ## 🚀 Overview

-By utilizing the Spectrum feature and the Calibration feature uniquely implemented by the ComfyUI Spectrum SDXL Node, you can reduce image generation time while minimizing image degradation and visual changes.
+By utilizing the Spectrum feature, you can reduce image generation time while minimizing image degradation and visual changes.

 I have confirmed that it works for image generation using SDXL (Forge, reForge, Forge Neo) and Anima (Forge Neo).